cobyj33/llcacodec/DOCUMENTATION.md

 llcacodec is written in Typescript and compiled to ES6 Javascript.

-llcacodec ,when downloaded from npm or yarn, can be used from both ES modules and CommonJS modules.
+llcacodec, when downloaded from npm or yarn, can be used from both ES modules and CommonJS modules.
 Additionally, it is also built and distributed in minified versions in the dist/ directory of the llcacodec repository, which can be used in ES modules, CommonJS modules, or the ```<script></script>``` html tag.
 These minified